pavelFaraday/Udemy-React/README.md

 ## useCallback Hook

-<<<<<<< HEAD
-> useCallback is a hook that allows us store a **function** across component executions.
+useCallback is a hook that allows us store a **function** across component executions.
 So, it allows us to tell React that we want to save a function & that function should not be recreated with every execution. **If we know that function should never change we can use useCallback to store it & disable recreation.**

 ![useCallback hook](/slides/useCallback.jpeg)